aramachandran7/AVR_HAL_softsys_p1/reports/report.md

     - Eliminate all usage of `short` and `int8_t`, and replace with `uint8_t` type, for clarity & memory efficiency
     - Add more clear, concise, less profane comments `//gdi, adi`
     - Consider using bitfields instead of flag bytes for clarity and memory efficiency

+**However - Testing on actual hardware is the most immediate TODO!**

 Thanks for reading this the whole way through!
 You get a cookie!